hugorbarbosa/cpp-project-template/doc/code-quality-tools.md

 As previously mentioned, clang-tidy can be integrated in a IDE/editor, like Visual Studio Code.
 The [C/C++ extension][ref-vscode-cpp-extension] needs to be installed for configuring and using clang-tidy from the Visual Studio Code.
 Additionally, you can configure to automatically analyze the code when saving a file (see the [settings](../.vscode/settings.json) file available as example).

-Refer to the [clang-tidy page][ref-tool-clang-tidy] for more details regarding this tool.
+Please refer to the [clang-tidy page][ref-tool-clang-tidy] for more details regarding this tool.

 ## Doxygen